t9md/atom-vim-mode-plus-move-selected-text/README.md

 # vim-mode-plus-move-selected-text

-This is operator plugin for [vim-mode-plus](https://atom.io/packages/vim-mode-plus).

 Move selected text like object.

+This iso perator plugin for [vim-mode-plus](https://atom.io/packages/vim-mode-plus).

-Works only in visual mode.
+- Works only in visual mode.
-Support all submode(linewise, characterwise, blockwise).
+- Support all submode(linewise, characterwise, blockwise).
+- Can revert consecutive movement with single undo.
-You can switch `overwrite` mode via `vim-mode-plus-user:toggle-overwrite` command.
+- Can switch `overwrite` mode via `vim-mode-plus-user:toggle-overwrite` command.
+- Green cursor color indicate your are now in `overwrite` mode.

 This package is feature migration from my [vim-textmanip](https://github.com/t9md/vim-textmanip) plugin for pure Vim.